Call them what you will — waist packs, hip packs, lumbar bags — it all boils down to the same thing: a fanny pack.

 Note, it’s a watertight bag, not completely waterproof — meaning you shouldn’t fill it with valuables and submerge it for any length of time.
 If it’s closed properly, though, it will easily withstand a quick fall off the SUP or rainy-day hike.

-Made in Portland, Ore., the Pioneer pack features a removable belt, comes in a variety of stylish colors, and even has a lifetime warranty.
-It’s not the most technical on the list, but it’s a great chameleon.
+Made in Portland, Oregon, the Pioneer pack features a removable belt, comes in a variety of stylish colors, and even has a lifetime warranty.
+We’ve been using this pack for several years now, and it still looks as good as it did on day one.

 Use it as your daily fanny pack, hook it on the handlebars of your bike, or fill it with toiletries for a functional dopp kit.
 The 2.6L capacity will hold plenty of gear, and the DWR exterior finish gives it water-resistant protection.
 It’s a great choice for fanny pack aficionados looking for a quality made-in-the-USA option.

-The Best Classic Fanny Pack: SoJourner Fanny Pack ($14)
+The Best Budget Fanny Pack: SoJourner Fanny Pack ($14)

 This no-frills fanny pack gets the job done.
 And the $14 price tag is hard to beat.
 The nylon fabric is strong enough to withstand regular use and easily wipes clean.
 And while it’s not waterproof, it does offer some water-resistant protection.
 So you can rest assured knowing your phone is safe in a rain shower.